 60 semester credit hours (SCH).

 Typically, an applicant for the M.F.A. in Art has completed an undergraduate degree in art and/or design, which is the preferred preparation for this degree.
-However, because of the interdisciplinary nature of our program, we value students with other backgrounds and skills, and the departmental graduate committee will consider students with other degrees, provided that they have a range of art experience including things such as coursework, professional experience, workshops, residencies, and other experiences demonstrating artistic knowledge and maturity.
+However, because of the interdisciplinary nature of our program, we value students with other backgrounds and skills, and the division graduate committee will consider students with other degrees, provided that they have a range of art experience including things such as coursework, professional experience, workshops, residencies, and other experiences demonstrating artistic knowledge and maturity, and a willingness to be flexible, and to do research to make up for any gaps.
 Applicants should be aware that at the graduate level, they will be expected to be largely self-directed in art-making processes.

 Program of Study